Cat news

 • I want to adopt a cat or kitten - what do I need to do?

-We will need to ask you a few questions, usually over the phone, & if we have anything suitable then we will need to arrange a visit your home - We carry these out to ensure that we find a cat that fits your circumstances.
+We will need to ask you a few questions, usually over the phone, & if we have a suitable for you then we will need to arrange a friendly visit your home - We carry these out to ensure that we find a cat that fits your circumstances.
 Home visits are also a chance for you to ask questions and discuss the ins and outs of homing a CP cat.

 • How much to you charge for a cat or kitten?